-It is arguable if Opel made the right decision since in its inaugural 1983 WRC season the rear wheel drive Manta could only watch the fight between Audi and Lancia without being able to truly impose itself.
-As such, Tony Fall ordered another study based on the Manta: the Kadett D 400.
-In 1984, overwhelmed by the fierce competition, the Manta fell further down the leader-boards and Opel’s international rally efforts were basically put on hold.
-In one last push, Fall convinced the GM board that the German team’s future in Group B rallying was indeed with four wheel drive, and started development of the more nimble Kadett E 4S prototype equipped with the Xtrac system.
+It is arguable if Opel made the right decision since in its inaugural 1983 WRC season the rear-wheel drive Manta could only watch the fight between Audi and Lancia without being able to truly impose itself.
+At about the same time-frame, Tony Fall ordered another study based on the Manta, the Kadett D 400, as a stepping stone while the next generation car was being finalised.
+Meanwhile in 1984, overwhelmed by the fierce opposition, the Manta fell further down the leader-boards and Opel’s international rally efforts were basically put on hold.
+In one last push, Fall convinced the GM board that the German team’s future in Group B rallying was indeed with four-wheel drive and started development of the more nimble Kadett E 4S prototype equipped with the Xtrac system.

 The following specs are for the 4WD rally prototype